Danny Brocklehurst: Television work

-HBO announced a project called A Teacher, in February 2014 which would be co-written by Brocklehurst and Hannah Fidell, and executive produced by Mark Duplass.
-The show, a drama about a teacher/student relationship, based on the film of the same name, didn't get made by HBO; it has been picked up by FX.
+In February 2014, HBO announced a project called A Teacher, which would be co-written by Brocklehurst and Hannah Fidell, and executive produced by Mark Duplass.
+The show, a drama about a teacher/student relationship, based on the film of the same name, did not get made by HBO but was picked up by FX.
 In 2017 Netflix made Safe starring Michael C. Hall, written by Brocklehurst and Harlan Coben.

 Come Home, a three-part BBC drama, aired in April 2018, starring Christopher Eccleston and Paula Malcomson.
 The Stranger, also co-written with Coben, debuted on Netflix in January 2020, starring Richard Armitage, Stephen Rea and Jennifer Saunders.
-The first series of Brassic premiered on Sky in 2019 and has been renewed for two additional series.
+The first series of Brassic premiered on Sky in 2019 and was recommissioned for five additional series.
 It is Sky's most successful comedy since 2012.

 His Netflix series Stay Close was the highest rated UK series of 2022.

-In May 2022, the BBC and STAN commissioned a new series created by Brocklehurst,Ten Pound Poms, a drama about the British citizens who migrated to Australia after the Second World War, with filming commencing in Australia shortly after.
+In May 2022, the BBC and STAN commissioned a new series created by Brocklehurst, Ten Pound Poms, a drama about the British citizens who migrated to Australia after the Second World War, with filming commencing in Australia shortly after.

+Ten Pound Poms was the highest rating new BBC drama of 2023.

+In 2024, his drama Fool Me Once became a smash Netflix hit.
+The series was number one in 75 countries and is currently the 6th most successful English language Netflix show of all time.

+Parish, the American version of his hit UK show The Driver aired on AMC in 2024, starring Giancarlo Esposito.

+Brocklehurst was named in the Radio Times Top 100 in 2024, of most influential people in television.

 Film

-In film, he adapted the Whitbread nominee Buddha Da (as Jimmy Buddha); and wrote The Railway Children Return for Studio Canal, a sequel to the 1970 film, The Railway Children, itself based on the E. Nesbit novel.
+In film, he adapted the Whitbread nominee novel Buddha Da (as Jimmy Buddha); and wrote The Railway Children Return for Studio Canal, a sequel to the 1970 film, The Railway Children, itself based on the E. Nesbit novel.